-Lexington Remembers WWI is jointly sponsored by Lexington Historical Society, Town Celebrations Committee, Lexington Minute Men, and Lexington Veteran's Association.
+Lexington Remembers WWI is jointly sponsored by Lexington Historical Society, Town Celebrations Committee, Lexington Minute Men, Lexington Veteran's Association,

 Events & Activities

 October and November 2018, Cary Library, Exhibits of objects, ephemera, and archival material.

 October 2018 – March 2019, CVS Pharmacy, "Lexington's Lost Generation: Soldiers of WWI".
 Window exhibit memorializing Lexington soldiers who died in the war.